-Students on this course are expected to acquire the main 3D modelling functionalities for Industrial Design and Interior Design projects, as well as basic understanding of digital and graphic communication tools for project communication.
-Visual communication includes the creation of a personal portfolio.
+The course focuses on the advanced use of 3D modelling for industrial design and interior design projects, as well as on the basic understanding of digital and graphic communication tools for project visual communication.

 PROJECT CULTURE 2

 The course aims at a deeper understanding of design culture in its social and sustainability aspects.
 In the Social design module, the needs of society are explored through design-oriented thinking processes to create sustainable futures, starting from a deep understanding of the current situation.
 Students discover the creativity link to art, everyday life, and society, familiarising with co-design and service design.
 The Awareness design module introduces the students to the analyses of the human factors that are necessary to design objects, environments and systems capable of enhancing the human well-being.
 Starting from the idea of ergonomics, students acquire all the practical and theoretical tools to analyse the principles of usability linked to the project context.